7 Common SQL Mistakes You Must Avoid

 How to avoid it:

-• Query Optimization: Based on the query execution plan, optimize the query by considering index usage, join types, and other relevant factors.
+to analyze the query execution plan and identify potential bottlenecks. - Query Optimization: Based on the query execution plan, optimize the query by considering index usage, join types, and other relevant factors.

 -- Example of analyzing query execution plan